haluokele/mobile/README.md

 # 2besafe

-This is an assignment for COMP90018 Mobile Computing Systems Programming in the University of Melbourne.
+This is an assignment for COMP90018 Mobile Computing Systems Programming at the University of Melbourne.

 2besafe aims at ensuring the user seek help immediately once him/her encounters the dangerous situation.